Creed II and Ralph Breaks the Internet propelled the box office to its best Thanksgiving weekend tally in history.

-Total ticket sales for the Wednesday to Sunday holiday movie-going period added up to an estimated $314 million.
-That marked the first time the Thanksgiving box office has passed $300 million, according to Comscore.
-The previous record of $294 million was set in 2013, when The Hunger Games: Catching Fire was in theaters.
+Ticket sales for the Wednesday to Sunday holiday moviegoing period were an estimated $314 million, from all movies combined.
+That marked the first time the Thanksgiving box office surpassed $300 million, according to box office tracking company Comscore.

-This weekend, Disney’s Ralph Breaks the Internet topped the box office after collecting $55.6 million over the three-day weekend, and a stunning $84.4 million since its debut on Wednesday.
+This weekend Disney’s Ralph Breaks the Internet topped the box office after collecting $55.6 million over the three-day weekend, and a stunning $84.4 million since its debut on Wednesday.

 The sequel to Creed, starring Michael B. Jordan and Sylvester Stallone, landed the best opening ever in the Rocky cinematic universe.

-“The first Creed film was a revelation to many who figured the Rocky saga had run its course,” Comscore Sr. Media Analyst Paul?
-Dergarabedian told Urban Hollywood 411.
+“The first Creed film was a revelation to many who figured the Rocky saga had run its course,” Comscore Sr. Media Analyst Paul Dergarabedian told Urban Hollywood 411.
 “That film presented a fresh take on the Rocky mythology and set the stage for the crowd and critic-pleasing Creed II.”

 The MGM-New Line release is directed by Steven Caple Jr., and co-stars Tessa Thompson, Wood Harris, Phylicia Rashad and Dolph Lundgren.